EricPaul075/OCP7-Dashboard-Frontend-Streamlit/README.md

 # OCP7-Dashboard-Frontend-Streamlit
-Deploy a machine learning model to the web (frontend): streamlit dashboard as user interface
+Streamlit dashboard frontend (user interface) to deploy a machine learning model to the web

 Interfaced with an API backend and deployed with Heroku